 Why Start a Blog?2018-12-29

-Starting a blog is a little bit uncomfortable.
+Starting a blog is a little uncomfortable.
 I'm not quite sure what mode I should be in when starting to write a blog post.
 Is this informal like an email or is it more like an essay?
 Am I supposed to follow the 5 paragraph essay format? (probably not)

 I think the hardest part about starting a blog is writing (duh).
-My plan is to write stream of conciousness style and not worry too much about editing.
+My plan is to write stream of consciousness style and not worry too much about editing.
 If I let the editor take over I might not get though the first paragraph.
 Once I have a couple posts I can go back and try to identify areas of my writing that need work.
 I haven't tried to write an article in many years so this feels a bit uncomfortable.

 I have several goals for this blog.